University and Programme Information

-16. What are the modes of paying application fee?
+18. What are the modes of paying application fee?

-||You can pay your application fee through SBI Collect using Debit card/Credit card/ Net banking if making an online payment or in case of offline, download the e-challan and pay at the nearest SBI branch)
+||You can pay your application fee through PayUmoney using Credit card/ Net banking if making an online payment.

-||To be drawn in favour of "Azim Premji Foundation for Development"
+||Demand draft to be drawn in favour of "Azim Premji Foundation for Development"

-17. How can the Admissions Office at Azim Premji University be contacted?
+19. How can the Admissions Office at Azim Premji University be contacted?

 Admissions Office contact:

-18. What is the selection process for Postgraduate Programmes at Azim Premji University?
+20. What is the selection process for Postgraduate Programmes at Azim Premji University?

 The selection process for the programmes includes a written test and a personal interview.

-19. What are the important dates related to the Admission process?
+21. What are the important dates related to the Admission process?

-|Important dates - Admissions 2017-19
+|Key dates - Admissions for Postgraduate Programmes

-|Last date for receipt of completed application forms
+|Last date for receipt of completed application form

-||January 22, 2017 (Sunday)
+||January 22, 2020

 |Announcement of eligible candidates for personal interview

 |Announcement of selected candidates

-||Mid April, 2017
+||Mid April, 2020

-20. Which are the centres where the National Entrance Test will be conducted?
+22. Which are the centres where the National Entrance Test will be conducted?
 How will the test centre information be available?

 The National Entrance Test is conducted at 30 centres across India.
 Details are provided in the below table.
 On receipt of your application form complete in all respects after verification, an admit card will be generated that will give you the details of your test centre.